Flood-Prediction-System/Flood-Prediction-System/README.md

 - Designed and implemented the Machine Learning pipeline.
 - Performed feature engineering.
 - Developed the Stacking Ensemble model using Random Forest and XGBoost.
-- Trained and evaluated the model.
+- Trained and Evaluated the model.

 ### Abhishek Bhatnagar
 - Conducted Exploratory Data Analysis (EDA).